skandar9/bouyout/README.md

     return $status;
 }
 ```

-The *store* function handles the creation of a reservation.
+The `store` function is responsible for handling the creation of a reservation based on the provided data in the `$request` object.

-The function starts by validating the data in the $request object using the validate method.
+- The function starts by validating the data in the `$request` object using the `validate` method.
+It checks if the required fields (`real_estate_id`, `start_date`, `end_date`, and `pay_all`) are present and meet the specified validation rules.

-Next, there is a call to the [possibilityCheck() method](#possibilityCheck), passing the $request object.
-This method is defined outside the store function and is responsible for checking if it's possible to make a reservation for the given real estate based on the provided start and end dates.
+- Possibility Check: The function calls the `possibilityCheck` method, passing the `$request` object.
+This method is defined outside the `store` function and is responsible for checking if it's possible to make a reservation for the given real estate based on the provided start and end dates.
 It returns a boolean value indicating the possibility.

-If the *possibilityCheck method* returns false, indicating that the reservation is not possible, the function throws a BadRequestException with an appropriate error message.

-The code retrieves the RealEstate object corresponding to the *real_estate_id* provided in the $request object.
+- The code retrieves the `RealEstate` object corresponding to the `real_estate_id` provided in the `$request` object.
+### User Identification

-The code then determines whether the logged-in user is a guest or the host based on the host_id of the RealEstate object and the authenticated user's ID.
-If the user is not the host, they are considered a guest, and the guest variable is set to their user ID.
-Otherwise, if the user is the host, the guest variable is set to null, and the source is set to 'R' (indicating the reservation is made by the host).
+The code determines whether the logged-in user is a guest or the host based on the `host_id` of the `RealEstate` object and the authenticated user's ID.
+If the user is not the host, they are considered a guest, and the `guest` variable is set to their user ID.
+Otherwise, if the user is the host, the `guest` variable is set to `null`, and the `source` is set to `'R'` (indicating the reservation is made by the host).

+### Calculation of Reservation Days
-The code calculates the number of days between the start and end dates provided in the $request object using the DateTime class.
+The code calculates the number of days between the start and end dates provided in the `$request` object using the `DateTime` class.

+### Offer Calculation
-It checks if there is an active offer (Offer) for the given real estate.
+It checks if there is an active offer (`Offer`) for the given real estate.
 If an offer exists, it calculates the number of days between the start date of the reservation and the offer's start and end dates.

+### Cost Calculation
-Based on the number of days ($days), the code determines the cost per day of the reservation.
+Based on the number of days (`$days`), the code determines the cost per day of the reservation.
 The cost depends on the duration of the reservation: less than 7 days, less than 30 days, or 30 days or more.

+### Total Cost Calculation
-The code calculates the total cost of the reservation by iterating over each day of the reservation and calculating the cost per day based on the day of the week ($dow).
+The code calculates the total cost of the reservation by iterating over each day of the reservation and calculating the cost per day based on the day of the week (`$dow`).
 It also applies any offer discounts if applicable.

+### Coupon Validation and Discount Calculation
-The code then checks if a coupon is provided in the $request object.
+The code then checks if a coupon is provided in the `$request` object.
 If a coupon is provided, it validates the coupon and checks if it is applicable to the selected real estate.
-If the coupon is invalid or not applicable, a ValidationException is thrown.
+If the coupon is invalid or not applicable, a `ValidationException` is thrown.
 If a valid coupon is provided, the code calculates the coupon discount based on the total cost (after applying the offer discount).

+### Subtotal, Tax, Fee, and Total Cost Calculation
 The code calculates the subtotal cost, tax, fee, and total cost of the reservation based on the cost, offer discount, coupon discount, and predefined percentages.

+### Pre-Paid Calculation
-The code determines the amount to be pre-paid based on whether the user has chosen to pay the entire cost ($request->pay_all) or a percentage defined in the real estate object.
+WThe code determines the amount to be pre-paid based on whether the user has chosen to pay the entire cost (`$request->pay_all`) or a percentage defined in the real estate object.

+### Reservation Creation
-Finally, a new Reservation object is created with all the relevant information and saved in the database.
+Finally, a new `Reservation` object is created with all the relevant information and saved in the database.
 The function returns a JSON response with the created reservation data.

 [🔝 Back to contents](#contents)